 Type in the name of any country and then move it around to see its true size relative to the Equator.
 It’s pretty interesting!

 It really makes you realize how much bigger the countries near the Equator are, especially the African continent.
 It’s fascinating to see how many amazing different places in that landmass there must be, with its 55 different countries.
-I was actually at a travel hacking conference this past weekend in Chicago, and I met an incredible American who has used miles and points to visit a whopping 189 out of the 193 countries in the world, including every single African country.
+I was actually at a travel conference this past weekend in Chicago, and I met a guy who has visited a whopping 189 out of the 193 countries in the world, including every single African country.

 Anyways, all this to say that our world is huge, but some countries aren’t as huge as you have been fooled into thinking.